abhishekpaul11/abhishekpaul11/README.md

 - 👋 Hi, I’m Abhishek Paul.
 - 👀 I’m interested in app development (Android and React Native).
-- 🌱 I’m currently working as the founding engineer for a femtech start-up called Sachi Health at Columbia Business School.
+- 🌱 I’m currently working as a Software Engineer at InstaLily AI, New York City.
+We build AI powered B2B sales platforms for different clients.
 - 📫 You can reach out to me at the socials provided :)

 <!---